openhwgroup/cva6/docs/01_cva6_user/ip-xact/cva6_csr.rst

      - hart_id
      - Hart id
      - read-only
-     - This register contains the integer ID of the hardware thread running the code\.
+     - This register contains the integer ID of the hardware thread running the code.